 Eugene Mirabelli (Gene) was born in 1931.
 He attended public schools, did manual labor in summers, went to MIT for two years, then to Harvard and received a BA there.
 He taught school, worked as a technical writer, free-lance journalist, reviewed books, wrote fiction, received an MA from Johns Hopkins, and a PhD from Harvard.
-While a graduate student he wrote his first published novel, The Burning Air.
-In 1959 he married Margaret Ann Black, who received a BA from Harvard that year.
-They had three children and eight grandchildren.
+In 1958, while a graduate student, he wrote his first novel, The Burning Air, and met Margaret Anne Black, a senior at Harvard; they married eight months later, after he had completed his exams, the book was published, and she had graduated.
+Over the years they had three children and nine grandchildren.
 Gene retired from teaching in 1995 and is a Professor Emeritus.
 His wife, Margaret, an editor and book reviewer, died unexpectedly in 2010.